shrewdacumen/shortly-app-by-sungwook/shortly-app-swiftui-fmlzpw/design/README.md

   - App Icon was added.

+## Unit Testing & UI Testing
+- shortly_app_swiftui_fmlzpwTests.swift: Unit Testing
+- shortly_app_swiftui_fmlzpwUITests: UI Testing

+  For Automatic UI Testing, compiler flag `XCT_UITEST` should be turned on, otherwise it does NOT work.
+  (and you should uncomment the block marked XCT_UITEST on `ContentView` as well: strangely #define emulation does not work properly on Xcode 13 Beta 5.
+  It maybe a bug due to being a beta version.)

+  The example of marking:
+                  // MARK: XCT_UITEST "textField url_string"

+  : currently XCT_UITEST is turned off.

+  And due to 18 sec of running to fetch the JSON data from SHRTCODE endpoint, manual UI Testing is prefered here.

+  These @State and modifier .accessibility(identifier: "textField url_string") may cause slow down the app that I commented out all of them.
+(Because I had UI-tested already.)

 ## Further improvements conceived in the design but not being attempted:
   1. I didn’t make multiple URLSessions for multi-threaded inputs.
 Even if this will improve user experience but I thought that the code challenge does not want such things.
 It is over-engineering for code challenge.
 If this is an actual work I may have to add the feature.